Richielee630/TMMA/README.md

 1. Follow the instructions in the `hls/` directory to build the accelerator using Vivado HLS.
 2. For FPGA deployment, refer to the example notebooks in the `pynq/` directory.

+⚠️ Note: Some parts of this repository (e.g., MatMul_SA submodule) are not yet available due to ongoing research.
+The complete source code will be published after our paper is released.

 ## Benchmarking
 Detailed benchmarking scripts and performance evaluations are provided in the `models/` and `pynq/` directories.
 Our benchmarks include:
 - **Standalone GEMM**: Performance evaluation on random matrices.
 - **DistilBERT Attention Throughput**: Inference performance when offloading self-attention projection computations to the FPGA.

 ## Roadmap

+### ✅ Completed:
-- [x] Systolic Array Design for Matrix Multiplication
+- Systolic Array Design for Matrix Multiplication
-- [x] Vivado HLS Implementation
+- Vivado HLS Implementation
-- [x] FPGA Deployment on Xilinx KV260
+- FPGA Deployment on Xilinx KV260
-- [x] Memory Optimization for Edge Deployment
+- Memory Optimization for Edge Deployment

+### 🚧 In Progress (Ongoing Research):
-- [ ] Extending Acceleration to Additional Transformer Components (e.g., Softmax, FFN)
+- Extending Acceleration to Additional Transformer Components (e.g., Softmax, FFN)
-- [ ] Expanding Model Compatibility (e.g., GPT-based LLMs)
+- Expanding Model Compatibility (e.g., GPT-based LLMs)
+- Optimizing for Larger Batch Sizes

+### 📢 Planned Release:
+The full code will be made available after publication.

 ## Contributors
 - **Richie Li** ([zhaoqil3@uci.edu](mailto:zhaoqil3@uci.edu)) – FPGA Design & Implementation